SteeltoeOSS/Documentation/articles/releases/steeltoe-3-1-includes-event-driven-microservices-and-stream-based-data-Processing.md

 author.twitter: dierufdavid
 ---

-# Steeltoe 3.1 Includes Event-driven Microservices & Stream-based Data Processing

-## Introduction
+# Steeltoe 3.1, a minor release, but a major deal

 While Steeltoe 3.1 is a minor release, it sure feels like a major deal.
 The project recently passed [20 million downloads](https://www.nuget.org/profiles/SteeltoeOSS) and there’s no sign of slowing down.
 This release kept a very tight focus on two new features and includes a welcome contribution from the Steeltoe community.